OmkarPathak/pygorithm/docs/Geometry.rst

     - **point1**  - `numeric` one point on this line
     - **point2**  - `numeric` a different point on this line

-    Constructs an axis aligned line with the appropriate min and max.
+    Construct an axis aligned line with the appropriate min and max.

 .. staticmethod:: AxisAlignedLine.intersects(line1, line2)